STI / STD TESTING & TREATMENT

 Yes!
 We carefully abide by HIPAA law to ensure that all of your health information is protected and secure.
 Only individuals directly involved in your care will have access to your medical record.
 We generally do not give results by phone and may ask that you verify your identity if calling.
 You may request a copy of your medical records at any time.
 You may also request a copy of our privacy practices at any time.

 Does the PRC prescribe birth control?

 The PRC can provide you with education and resources regarding the various methods of birth control that are available.
 However, we do not prescribe birth control.
 Birth control is taken over a longer period of time and has potential side effects, including the possibility of serious side effects.
-If you decide that birth control is right for you, then we encourage you to establish with a primary care provider who will monitor you for side effects over time.
+If you decide that birth control is right for you, then we encourage you to establish with a primary care provider or gynecologist who will monitor you for side effects over time.
 The PRC provides limited medical care and is not meant to replace the preventative and long-term care obtained from a primary care provider.
-We also have available resources regarding human fertility and Fertility Awareness Methods, such as the Symptothermal Method and the Creighton Method.
-Even if you are using a prescription birth control, we encourage you to consider our Fertility Awareness course to learn more about your fertility and your unique physiology, because the more knowledge you have about your body, the more empowered you are to make the health decisions that are right for you.
+We also have available resources regarding human fertility and Fertility Awareness Methods.
+Even if you are using a prescription birth control, we encourage you to consider our "Focus on Fertility" course to learn more about your fertility and your unique physiology--because the more knowledge you have about your body, the more empowered you are to make the health decisions that are right for you.